goodeats/patn-remix/README.md

 - Finally, now you can deploy your branch 🙌
   - Perhaps try dev first to see it deploy and then merge to main to see it in prod

+Tests seem flaky at first, but work eventually to deploy to dev??

+### Deployment takeaway

+There are certainly other ways to deploy an app, but I wanted to get a handle of the "Epic Stack" way in case the learning experince would be worth the effort (I think so)

+A little frustrating that the Epic Stack was not able to deploy out of the box as advertised and required some troubleshooting, but issues with Fly.io and Playwright will hopefully be smoothened out and taken on with more experience going forward 💪